 In addition to controlling their own behavior, students are expected to do their utmost to help maintain a high level of conduct among fellow students.
 College policies are set forth in writing to give students general notice of prohibited conduct; they are not designed to define misconduct in exhaustive terms and should be read broadly.

-When a violation of College policy is believed to have occurred, the alleged infraction is reviewed by appropriate College officials or members of the student judiciary.
+When a violation of College policy is believed to have occurred, the alleged infraction is reviewed by appropriate College officials or members of the student judiciary board.
 If a student is found responsible for violating the Honor and Student Conduct Codes, sanctions are issued to facilitate the positive growth and development of the student and to maintain effective learning and residential environments on campus.

 Respect for Laws